 4. The applicant will be required to enter into an agreement which ensures that the affordable rental units remain affordable, in accordance with the definition set out in this plan, for at least 20 consecutive years from occupancy.
 As permitted in the Planning Act, agreements will be registered on title.
-If the owner is in default of the terms of the agreement, the entire agreement shall terminate and the entirety of the TIEG paid, plus compounded interest, will become payable to the City in full.
+If the owner is in default of the terms of the agreement, -If units are no longer deemed to be affordable, the entire agreement shall terminate and the entirety of the TIEG paid grant, plus compounded interest, will become payable to the City in full.
 In such circumstance, the compounded interest shall be calculated using the Bank of Canada interest rate in effect of the year of default.

-During a tenancy, the housing provider must agree not to increase the rent during the affordability period by more than the prevailing rent increase guideline established for each calendar year pursuant to the Residential Tenancies Act, 2006 or any successor legislation or the rental rates established through the agreement, whichever is less.
+During a tenancy, the housing provider must agrees not to increase the rent during the affordability period by more than the prevailing rent increase guideline established for each calendar year pursuant to the Residential Tenancies Act, 2006 or any successor legislation or the rental rates established through the agreement, whichever is less.
 Staff will consider above guideline increases in specific cases, as outlined in the Residential Tenancies Act, 2006, but always at an amount such that the rent does not exceed the then current year AMR or agreed upon affordability level.
+However, the rent rate established through the agreement may be adjusted to the current year during unit turnover.
 Upon turnover, the rent for the affordable unit may be adjusted to the latest AMR at the agreed upon affordability level.
 Agreements may be amended up to two times during the 20-year term to modify the level of affordability and the associated annual grant amount per affordable unit.